 3) Recognized Heritage Structure or Feature – eligible for up to $10,000

 HFNL will reimburse up to 50% of costs related to heritage windows and doors and up to 30% of other eligible project costs.

 Example: A property owner spends $10,000 restoring windows and doors and $12,000 repairing clapboard, trim, and a wood shingle roof.
 The owner is eligible for 50% of $10,000 and 30% of $12,000 for a total of $8,600.

 Applications must be received by February 1 with letters of offer generally being provided by April 30 in order to allow building owners to take advantage of the full construction season.
 Grant payment will be provided at the end of the project upon the submission of receipts, however, progress payments can be considered if arrangements are made at the beginning of the project.

 For Registered Heritage Landmarks and Registered Heritage Structures the maximum amount that may be provided is $5,000.
 Recognized Heritage Structures and Features are eligible for up to $2,000.
-HFNL will over up to 30% of project costs.
+HFNL will reimburse up to 50% of eligible project costs.

 Applications for Heritage Structure Maintenance Grants may be submitted at any time of year.

 HFNL will only pay costs incurred subsequent to a letter of grant offer being provided.

 For information on grants contact Michael at 739-1892 ext 0 or email@example.com